CBIIT/bento-docs/source/configuration/global-ui-elements.md

 1. The files that specify the configuration parameters of the Bento UI are stored in the GitHub `https://github.com/CBIIT/bento-frontend` (representing your GitHub username as `YOUR-USERNAME`).
 Create a local clone of your fork into a local directory, represented in these instructions as `$(src)`.

-2. All images and icons that you use in your Bento instance should be accessible via a public URL.
+2. All images and icons used in a Bento instance should be accessible via a public url.

 3. Please review the list of [GraphQL queries](https://github.com/CBIIT/bento-backend/blob/master/src/main/resources/graphql/bento-extended-doc.graphql) to select query type(s) that return your data of interest.